What’s the best postpartum girdle?

-Sweat – You will sweat (and pee) a lot after baby is born.
+Sweat – You will sweat (and pee) a lot after your baby is born.
 It how your body gets rid of all that extra fluid.
 An abdominal support can add layers which can keep the heat in.
-Look for one made of breathable material or sweat wicking properties.
+Look for one made of a breathable material or sweat wicking properties.

 Short Term Use – Eventually you will need to start strengthening your own tummy muscles.
 Wearing an abdominal support for too long will support your muscles but won’t strengthen them.